 Although voluptuous women like Marilyn Monroe were still cultural icons in the 1950s and early 1960s, "there was also a significant move toward slimness," wrote Sarah Grogan.
 As the decade progressed, the trend of thinness became more pronounced and "particularly acute… when the fashion Model Twiggy became the role model for a generation of young women."

 As models became thinner and slimmer, curves became less desirable.
-The desire for flatter chests correlated with the obsession for smaller butts.
 "Curvaceous women were passed over in favor of underweight teenagers," wrote Przybyszewski.
 The desire to be slim led to a preoccupation with weight, especially among younger girls.
 By the 1960s, weight loss became their primary obsession.

 The rise of the miniskirt and exposed legs also meant that women felt the pressure to put their best leg forward.
 Therefore, a new trend began to emerge by the mid-60s - leg makeup.
 Women would carefully cover up bruises, scars, and other imperfections with cosmetics and then further conceal them with stockings, which showed how conflicted women in this era were.
 The women's liberation movement was empowering females to embrace their bodies, but many of them still felt the pressure to conform to society's beauty standards.

 There was a "preference for long, straight hair" in the late 1960s, wrote Linda M. Scott in Fresh Lipstick: Redressing Fashion and Feminism.
 Many men wore their hair long as well as women at that time.
 The transformation of hairstyles wasn't just about fashion, but also "act of rebellion against the highly constructed female hairdos and terse male haircuts of the previous generation."